williamgrosset/Ripe/README.md

 ## Technologies

 ### Neural Net
-We used a neural network for the image recognition portion of the app.
+Used our own trained neural network running on [Metal](https://developer.apple.com/metal/) for the image recognition portion of the iOS application.

 ### Swift Classes
 * **LoginViewController**: Handles user authentication and landing page for app